ceekeh/Linkedin-Devops/README.md

 PLAYBOOK, USING A PLAYBOOK WITH IMPORT TASK & INCLUDE TASK TO INSTALL MULTIPLE PACKAGES, FUNDAMENTAL DIFF BTW using import task and INCLUDE TASK in a playbook, USING IMPORT WHILE PASSING A VARIABLE  WILL FAIL/IMPORT IS USED FOR STATIC DATA  & IMPORT TASK REDUCES THE LINES OF CODE ie THAT DOES NOT CHANGE, WE CAN USE INCLUDE WHILE
- PASSING A VARIABLE & INCLUDE TASK REDUCES THE LINES OF CODE, HOW TO GET PREDEFINED & INBUILT VARIABLES USING SETUP MODULE, DEFINED VARIABLES MISSPELT ISSUES, CREATING ANSIBLE ROLES, ANSIBLE GALAXY TO GOOGLE ALREADY CREATED ROLES, CUSTOM ROLE pass_offline, ROLE DIRECTORY STRUCTURE & CONTENT, IMPORTING/ADDING FILES & REFERRING TO THE FILES IN THE ROLE DIRECTORIES, 2 LOCATIONS FOR ANSIBLE ROLES, CREATNG A CUSTOM ROLE FOR 'HTTPD',
+ PASSING A VARIABLE & INCLUDE TASK REDUCES THE LINES OF CODE, HOW TO GET PREDEFINED & INBUILT VARIABLES USING SETUP MODULE, DEFINED VARIABLES MISSPELT ISSUES, CREATING ANSIBLE ROLES, IMPORTANCE OF ANSIBLE ROLES, ANSIBLE GALAXY TO GOOGLE ALREADY CREATED ROLES, CUSTOM ROLE pass_offline, ROLE DIRECTORY STRUCTURE & CONTENT, IMPORTING/ADDING FILES & REFERRING TO THE FILES IN THE ROLE DIRECTORIES, 2 LOCATIONS FOR ANSIBLE ROLES, CREATNG A CUSTOM ROLE FOR 'HTTPD',
  CONFIGURING THE ROLE OF THE HTTPD ie ADDING HANDLERS & NOTIFIERS, SPLITTING THE PLAYBOOK ie PUTTING THE DIFF PARTS OF THE PLAYBOOK IN THE RIGHT DIRECTORY, THE(ROLE)PLAYBOOK (Httpd.yml, CREATING A ROLE TO ADD A USER IN WEBSERVER, USING SHELL MODULE TO PASS USER TO SUDOERS FILE,